glacambre/firenvim/SECURITY.md

 ### Malicious page

 A malicious page could create an infinite amount of textareas and focus them all ; this could result in PID and/or port and/or memory exhaustion.
-A simple way to prevent this kind of attack is to add a limit to the amount of allowed concurrent processes.
-This limit isn't implemented yet but it is planned.
+Preventing this kind of attack can be done by [switching to a persistent server](https://github.com/glacambre/firenvim#using-a-single-neovim-instance).

 A malicious page could try to connect to the NeoVim process started by the background script with its own-websocket.
-However, it would have to guess the password the NeoVim process was started with in order to be able to send commands to NeoVim.
+However, it would have to guess the port and password the NeoVim process was started with in order to be able to send commands to NeoVim.

 A malicious page could try to send key events to the neovim frame.
 However, only the script inside the frame listens for key events and a page can't send key events to a child frame (and even then, the frame script makes sure that [events are trusted](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted)).